Sanjaya-Danushka/Aurora/README.md

 ## License

 This project does not use the MIT license.
 All rights reserved.
 No copying, modification, distribution, or redistribution is permitted for security reasons.
-This software is proprietary and intended solely for authorized use within the Aurora package manager project.
+This software is proprietary and intended solely for authorized use within the whale lab.